jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     (Have a look [here](/specialCharacters) for help displaying special characters)
     ![EntryValidation](img/entValidation.png)

+* `.setAutoEntryNumRows(title, rows)`
+    This will set the number of rows to display in an AutoEntry.
+    NB. this is limited to the depth of the GUI - if there is no space, then no rows will be displayed.

 * `.clearEntry(title)`
     This will clear the contents of the specified entry box.